Skip to main content

 “If we stay till tomorrow.”
 Nikhil’s words made Sampoorna look a little pale as Bondita held her cold hand reassuringly.

-They zoomed past the tree under which the Gram Panchayat sat and found a sign board there as well.
+They zoomed past the tree under which the Gram Panchayat sat and found a signboard there as well.

 The sound of the car made Trilochan rush out with Ashapurna in tow.
-They frowned a little to see Binoy and Somnath were back.
+They frowned a little to see that Binoy and Somnath were back.
 Seeing the disappointment on their faces, Binoy shook his head.

 “It is not who you assumed it is,” he said.